-Indirect costs are allowable under the FY 2021 HSGP Grant Award.
-Subrecipients who claim indirect costs may do so, provided they use one of the following two methods:
+Indirect costs are allowable under the FY 2023 HSGP Grant Award.

-- 1. Subrecipients with an indirect cost rate approved by their cognizant federal agency may claim indirect costs based on the established rate.
+Subrecipients with an indirect cost rate approved by their cognizant federal agency may claim indirect costs based on the established rate.
 Indirect costs claimed must be calculated using the base approved in the indirect cost negotiation agreement.
-A copy of the approved negotiation agreement is required at the time of application. - 2.
-Subrecipients who have never received a negotiated indirect cost rate and receive less than \$35 million in direct federal funding per year may claim the 10 percent de minimis indirect cost rate based on Modified Total Direct Costs (MTDC) as defined in 2 C.F.R. § 200.1 and Subpart E.
+A copy of the approved negotiation agreement is required at the time of application.

-Indirect Costs (cont.)
+Indirect Costs Cont.

-Indirect costs are in addition to the M&A allowance and must be included in the Grant Award application as a "Project" and reflected in the Financial Management Forms Workbook (FMFW) on the Indirect cost category ledger if being claimed under the award.
+Indirect costs are in addition to the M&A allowance and must be included in the Grant Award application as a "Project" and reflected in the FMFW on the Indirect Cost Tab if being claimed under the award.